Qcent/taskinator/README.md

 # Taskinator
-An interactive kanban board.
+An interactive kanban board web app.
 Used for creating task lists and keeping track of task progress